 Option B: 36.5km more difficult route along shouldered, hilly roads and a longer stretch of trail.
 This route takes you through Stanhope and Covehead and connects to the Confederation Trail at York.

-Overnight at the Trailside Cafe and Inn, Mt.
-Stewart.
+Tonight's accommodation is in or very near to Mount Stewart and a delicious dinner is included at the popular Trailside Cafe.
 There is loads of character in this little building which is right next to the trail.
-You will enjoy a delicious dinner (included) and have the option to attend the cafe's weekly live musical performance (cover is not included).
+You will also have the option to attend the cafe's weekly live musical performance (cover is not included).

 Today's route is considered by many to be the most picturesque section of the Confederation Trail, which you follow out of Mt.
 Stewart all the way into St. Peters Bay.

 Along the way, you follow the Hillsborough River and surrounding wetlands through a designated provincial wildlife-management area alive with a variety of bird species (including a number of bald eagles), through forest and ponds until you reach the town of Morell, where the trail takes you out to the edge of St. Peters Bay and runs alongside the water crossing the mouths of three rivers on old steel trestles, offering plenty of photo opportunities of the picturesque bay and St. Peters' prominent Catholic church.
 Once you reach the village of St. Peters, you can opt to have lunch in town and then head straight to your very comfortable accommodation, or continue with the out-and-back route to stunning Greenwich Dunes, an adjunct of PEI National Park and considered the 'hidden jewel' of Prince Edward Island.
 The locals would consider it a tragedy if you didn't allocate a good part of your day to exploring the interpretive trails, beach, dunes, and over 20 provincially rare plant species making up this world-class ecological gem and local treasure.